metrorailings/OwlBlog/content/posts/2022-week-2-insights.md

 Brady has been absolutely stymied save for one solid drive in the second half.
 Disappointing to see the Saints losing despite such a sensational performance from their defense.

 I think Devin White is cementing himself again as an elite pass rusher.
 Should Shaq Barrett also return to elite form or Vita Vea finally break out as a pass rusher, Tampa Bay will be complete in defense.

+***

+## Bengals @ Cowboys

+Are the Cowboys playing more cover two against Cincinnati now that Pittsburgh experienced so much success playing that style of football against them?
+If so, kudos to Dan Quinn for adjusting.